matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Learn more

+- For an overview of best practices and recommendations for developing on zkSync Era, refer to the [Best Practices and Considerations](../building-on-zksync/best-practices.md) section.
 - To learn more about L1->L2 interaction on zkSync, check out the [documentation](../../reference/concepts/bridging/l1-l2-interop.md).
 - To learn more about the `zksync-web3` SDK, check out its [documentation](../../api/js).
 - To learn more about the zkSync hardhat plugins, check out their [documentation](../../tools/hardhat).